Research Notes

 What will happen under Trump 2?

 Pressure on China and Chinese suppliers like Huawei will likely increase significantly.
 Chinese manufacturers’ access to American technology will likely be significantly limited in the coming years.
-It will become increasingly difficult for Huawei and others to access solutions with American technology.
-This is vision of derisking (not decoupling) that will become policy for the US and its allies.
+It will become increasingly difficult for Huawei and other Chinese firms.

 The next Trump administration will likely examine the separate EU policy in this domain.
 Notably these are measures, including certain sanctions on China, which EU developed itself; they did not come from the USA.
 The EU has performed its own risk analyses in connection with the its 5G Toolbox and other security questions.

 China has changed significantly since 2012 and the rise of General Secretary Xi.
 China considers Russia, North Korea and Iran as friends.
 China distrusts democracy and open society.
-China is helping Putin get modern mobile networks into occupied parts of Ukraine to help his war effort, including Crimea, which Russia occupied since in 2014.
+China is helping Putin get modern mobile networks into occupied parts of Ukraine to help his war effort, including Crimea, which Russia has occupied since 2014.
 China has most likely approved the use of North Korean troops in Russia’s war against Ukraine.

 What does another Trump Presidency mean for the telecom industry?